aczietlow/drupal-hipchat/README.txt

 3. Enable the module and configure admin/settings/bot.

-4. Inside the bot/ directory is a run_bot.php script which is a wrapper around Drupal and the IRC network libraries.
+4. Inside the bot/ directory is a bot_start.php script which is a wrapper around Drupal and the IRC network libraries.
 To run this script, you'll need to open up a shell to that directory and use the following command:

-     php run_bot.php --root /path/to/drupal/root --url http://www.example.com
+     php bot_start.php --root /path/to/drupal/root --url http://www.example.com

    --root refers to the full path to your Drupal installation directory and allows you to execute run_bot.php without moving it to the root